c-core-labs/drift-forecasting/README.md

 7. Arrays are initialized for the hourly forecast iceberg latitude/longitude positions, drift velocities, waterline lengths, drafts, and masses.

-8. The forecast times for wind, wave, ocean current, sea surface height, ocean potential temperature, ocean salinity, air temperature, and surface solar radiation data that fully overlap with the iceberg drift forecast period are determined.
+8. The forecast times for wind, wave, ocean current, sea surface height, sea ice concentration, thickness, and velocity, ocean potential temperature, ocean salinity, air temperature, and surface solar radiation data that fully overlap with the iceberg drift forecast period are determined.

-9. The ocean current, potential temperature, and salinity files are stripped down to only retain data within 30 grid points of the original iceberg position.
+9. The ocean current, potential temperature, sea ice, and salinity files are stripped down to only retain data within 30 grid points of the original iceberg position.
 At 5 km resolution, this represents around 150 km, which should be more than enough to cover iceberg drift over the next 12-24 hours.
 This parameter is the deg_radius set at the beginning of (but inside) the function and can be increased if needed.
 This step is performed to save significant processing time.
-Using the whole RIOPS grid for the ocean current and sea surface height files was found to greatly increase the function’s runtime to over an hour in many cases due to the more intensive interpolation processes on a larger grid, plus the extra time needed to compute the larger sea surface height gradient grids.
+Using the whole RIOPS grid for the ocean current, sea ice, and sea surface height files was found to greatly increase the function’s runtime to over an hour in many cases due to the more intensive interpolation processes on a larger grid, plus the extra time needed to compute the larger sea surface height gradient grids.
 The stripped-down forecast sea surface height gradients are also computed in this step and saved into their own netCDF files.
 These stripped-down files are placed in a temporary directory.

 10. The iceberg drift and deterioration forecast loop begins.
-At each time-step, the forecast wind, wave, ocean current, potential temperature, salinity, sea surface height gradient, air temperature, and surface solar radiation files are found that align with times just before and after the current iceberg forecast time, or that align exactly with the current iceberg forecast time if they exist.
+At each time-step, the forecast wind, wave, ocean current, potential temperature, salinity, sea surface height gradient, sea ice concentration, thickness, and zonal and meridional velocity, air temperature, and surface solar radiation files are found that align with times just before and after the current iceberg forecast time, or that align exactly with the current iceberg forecast time if they exist.

-11. The forecast wind velocity components, wave parameters, ocean current velocity components, potential temperatures, salinities, sea surface height gradient components, air temperatures, and surface solar radiation from each of the before and after files are spatially interpolated to the iceberg forecast position at the present time-step.
+11. The forecast wind velocity components, wave parameters, ocean current velocity components, potential temperatures, salinities, sea surface height gradient components, sea ice concentrations, thicknesses, and zonal and meridional velocities, air temperatures, and surface solar radiation from each of the before and after files are spatially interpolated to the iceberg forecast position at the present time-step.
 Ocean current velocities, potential temperatures, and salinities are only processed to a depth equal to or just greater than the calculated iceberg draft.
 The ocean current velocities are then averaged over the draft depth of the iceberg.
 The linearly interpolated value of each metocean variable in time is then calculated for the present time-step.
 Wave variables are interpolated using nearest neighbor interpolation.

 12. The iceberg deterioration between the present and next time-step is calculated.
 If an iceberg deteriorates completely, the iceberg mass, draft, sail area, and waterline length will be set to zero, and the iceberg drift will stop.
 A warning will print out if an iceberg is predicted to deteriorate to less than 40 m waterline length, as this iceberg may fall below the minimum spatial resolution of RCM imagery.